matthshiel/Document-Summary/README.md

-In this repository, we have the docsum.py file, which receives input from the user in the form of a textfile, image, pdf, or html file.
-This then gets fed to
+In this repository, we have the docsum.py file, which receives input from the user in the form of a textfile, image, pdf, html file, or even a link.
+This then gets fed to Groq's LLM model and returns a summary of the document to the user.

-Groq's LLM model and returns a summary of the document to the user
+#Here's how it works, pull up the docsum.py and hit run